Written by Abdun Nur

 The obsession of the soulless elite of hierarchy has always been depopulation, even in the 14th century when the earths population was only 350–375 million, and in Britain only around 3.5 – 5 million the murder of the poor was a constant objective.

 The first onslaught, during the 14th to 17th centuries, came from landowners who converted arable land over to sheep, with legal support they created through the constructed legal fiction of the Statute of Merton of 1235.
-Villages deprived of the ‘rights’ of utilization, starved or were abandoned; several hundred villages disappeared.
+Villages deprived of the ‘rights’ of utilization, starved or had to abandoned their homes; several hundred villages disappeared.
 The peasantry responded with a series of ill-fated revolts.

 The Peasant’s Revolt, also called Wat Tyler’s Rebellion